pravega/pravega/documentation/src/docs/admin-guide/num-containers.md

 With the previous points in mind, we can define the number of Segment Containers in the system (i.e., `pravegaservice.container.count`, `controller.container.count`) by just multiplying the number of Segment Containers per instance by the number of initial instances.
 Let's see a practical example.
 Image that we want to deploy a Pravega Cluster using AWS EKS instances with 8 vCPUs and 16GB of RAM for running Segment Stores.
-If we consider the normal load in the system to be 50MBps (1KB events), then we can safely assume that 3 Segment Stores may be enough to absorb it.
+If we assume that the normal load in the system to be 50MBps (1KB events), then we can safely assume that 3 Segment Stores may be enough to absorb it.
 Given that, we could suggest a configuration as follows: